concord-consortium/lab/developer-doc/configuration.md

 There are 2 forms of configuring the Lab framework.

 - **run time configuration** by the page including lab.js or lab.min.js
-- **build time configuration** by modifying the config/config.yml before building
+- **build time configuration** by modifying environment variables before building

 ## Run Time Configuration